57.628107264

 327

-Remote Weddell Sea Explorer including South Georgia
+Remote Weddell Sea Explorer – including helicopter

 Experience the untouched beauty of the Weddell Sea and follow in Shackleton's footsteps on an unforgettable expedition.